-TIP #1: Avoid payment methods that offer no protection, such as Western Union, Bank Transfers and Money Orders.
+TIP #1: Do NOT send PayPal payments as a "Personal" or "Friends or Family" payment.
+While it avoids fees for the seller, it offers you, the buyer, NO PROTECTION!
+Do NOT do it!!
+Avoid payment methods that offer no protection, such as Western Union, Bank Transfers and Money Orders.
 Scammers seem to enjoy using Western Union, Bank Transfers and Money Orders, so I would avoid those payment methods unless you are 100% certain you are dealing with a trusted, legitimate ham, and not someone POSING as a ham.
 PayPal and Credit Cards offer pretty good protection against scams.
 You are on your own with other payment methods.
-Do NOT send PayPal payments as a "Personal" or "Friends or Family" payment.
-While it avoids fees for the buyer, it offers you, the seller, NO PROTECTION!
-Do NOT do it!!

-TIP #6: Search the QTH.com Feedback Forum to see if there is anything being discussed about the callsign of the person you are about to deal with.
+TIP #6: Check their Feedback - Search the QTH.com Feedback Forum to see if there is anything being discussed about the callsign of the person you are about to deal with.
 You might also want to expand your search by checking the eHam.net Good Seller / Buyer Beware forum and the QRZ.com Ham to Ham References forum also.

 TIP #7: Use EXTREME caution when dealing with hams from outside USA/Canada.
 There are a number of sophisticated scammers that pose as foreign hams.
 They answer Wanted To Buy ads, offering non-existent equipment, using other people's photos of the equipment, asking for payment via Western Union.
 Check to see if the email address matches the one listed on QRZ.com, and otherwise do heavy research to confirm you are working with the right person and not a scammer.

-TIP #9: Don't fall for the "cashier's check" SCAM, where someone claims they are owed some money by someone in the US, so they will have them send YOU the money (usually a LOT of money) and you are to deduct the cost of your equipment, and send the balance to the foreigner, via Western Union or similar.
-Sometimes they pretend to be hams and use real callsigns, but if you'd just check the FCC database, you'd see it's bogus.
-Some good info regarding scams at http://www.lookstoogoodtobetrue.com/
+TIP #10: Don't fall for the "cashier's check" SCAM, where someone claims they are owed some money by someone in the US, so they will have them send YOU the money (usually a LOT of money) and you are to deduct the cost of your equipment, and send the balance to the foreigner, via Western Union or similar.

 If you have other suggestions, please click the NEW TOPIC button above or below and let us know what you think!